The Vineyard Mosaic of Cana Winery

-The Kana Winery draws from a diverse mosaic of vineyards—Shifon, Plateau, Ben Zimra, and Elkosh—each offering a distinctive terroir.
+Cana Winery draws from a diverse mosaic of vineyards from the Galilee and the upper Galilee wine regions, each offering a distinctive terroir.
 With varied altitudes, diverse soils (basalt, limestone, clay), and a cool microclimate with cold nights, these vineyards yield complex, concentrated, and highly aromatic grapes.
-Together, they form the foundation for Kana’s refined, balanced, and deeply expressive blends- the hallmark of its flagship wines.
+Together, they form the foundation for Cana’s refined, balanced, and deeply expressive blends- the hallmark of its flagship wines.

 The Vineyards